ankush850/flight_booking-web-/README.md

-Flight Booking Web Application
+✈️ Flight Booking Web Application
-A web application that simplifies searching, comparing, and booking a flight.
-The application provides a simple, elegant interface for discovering the ideal flight.
+A comprehensive web-based platform designed to simplify the process of searching, comparing, and booking flights.
+This application provides a clean, intuitive interface for users to find the best flight options for their travel needs.

-Features
+✨ Features
-- Flight Search: Look for one-way or return flights with precise specifications including departure and arrival airport, dates, and number of passengers.
+🔍 Advanced Flight Search: Search for one-way or round-trip flights with detailed criteria including departure/arrival airports, dates, and number of passengers.

-- Instant Results: View a list of flights offered by different airlines, along with cost, flight time, and layover information.
+📊 Real-time Results: View a dynamic list of available flights from various airlines, complete with pricing, duration, and layover information.

-- User Authentication: Secure sign-in and registration facilities for an individualized user experience.
+👤 User Authentication: Secure sign-up and login functionality for a personalized user experience.

-- Booking Process: Simple, multi-step process from choosing the flight to payment.
+🎟️ Seamless Booking Process: An easy-to-follow, multi-step booking process, from flight selection to payment.

-- Seat Selection: Interactive seat map to select your seat of choice.
+💺 Seat Selection: Interactive seat map to choose preferred seating.

-- Booking History: Registered users can view and manage their past and upcoming bookings.
+📜 Booking History: Registered users can view and manage their past and upcoming bookings.

-- Responsive Design: A fully responsive layout that works well on desktops, tablets, and mobile devices.
+📱 Responsive Design: Fully responsive layout that works seamlessly on desktops, tablets, and mobile devices.

-Technologies Used
+🛠️ Technologies Used
-This project uses a modern technology stack:
+This project is built with a modern technology stack:

 Frontend:

-- HTML5
+HTML5

-- CSS3 (with Flexbox/Grid)
+CSS3 (with Flexbox/Grid)

-- JavaScript (ES6+)
+JavaScript (ES6+)

-(Optional: Include any frameworks like React, Angular, or Vue.js)
+(Optional: Add any frameworks like React, Angular, or Vue.js)

 Backend:

-- Python (e.g., with Django or Flask)
+Python (e.g., with Django or Flask)

 Database:

-- SQLite3
+SQLite3

-APIs:
-(e.g., Amadeus, Skyscanner API for flight data)

-Getting Started
-To get a local copy running, follow these simple steps.

-Prerequisites
-Ensure you have the following installed on your machine:
-- Python (v3.8 or higher)
-- Pip (Python package installer)
-- Git

-Installation

 - Install Python3.9 from [here](https://www.python.org/downloads/) manually.
 - Install project dependencies by running `py -m pip install -r requirements.txt`.